KLM Cityhopper: History

 In 2013, KLM Cityhopper installed brand new slim-line leather seats from British company Acro on its Fokker 70 fleet.
 At the same time, the seat pitch was adjusted on all Fokker & Embraer aircraft to offer a 3 tier cabin product with a Business Class, Premium Economy zone & Economy zone.
-Also announced in 2013 was a lease agreement with BOC to take another six Embraer E190 jets, delivery from the end of the year up to April 2014.
+Also announced in 2013 was a lease agreement with BOC to take another six Embraer 190 jets, delivery from the end of the year up to April 2014.
 In turn, the early retirement of 7 Fokker 70 aircraft was announced.
-On 30 April 2014 KLM Cityhopper took delivery of its 28th Embraer E190 making it the largest operator of the type in Europe.
+On 30 April 2014, KLM Cityhopper took delivery of its 28th Embraer 190 making it the largest operator of the type in Europe.
 A brand new livery was also launched on the same day with the aircraft arriving into Amsterdam sporting a new drooped cheat line and revised titles.
 Fondly referred to as "the smiling Dolphin design", the adapted livery was commissioned to better suit the nose profile of modern aircraft such as the Embraer.
 The new look was created in-house by KLM designers and would be painted on all KLM Cityhopper aircraft and KLM aircraft in time.

 Since 2014, KLM started to add new "niche" short-haul destinations to its network, with the majority served by KLM Cityhopper.
 The new routes were Bilbao, Turin, Zagreb, Montpellier, Kraków and Belfast.
-KLM Cityhopper also increased capacity from Bristol and Leeds-Bradford – upgrading the destinations to an Embraer E190 operation instead of the Fokker 70.
-On 9 December 2015 KLM announced new KLM Cityhopper services to Southampton, Inverness, Dresden and Genoa.
+KLM Cityhopper also increased capacity from Bristol and Leeds-Bradford – upgrading the destinations to an Embraer 190 operation instead of the Fokker 70.
+On 9 December 2015, KLM announced new KLM Cityhopper services to Southampton, Inverness, Dresden and Genoa.
 The new flights commenced in spring 2016.

-In 2015, following a long tendering process with several manufacturers, KLM Cityhopper announced that the Embraer E175+ would replace the Fokker 70 fleet overall.
+In 2015, following a long tendering process with several manufacturers, KLM Cityhopper announced that the Embraer 175 would replace the Fokker 70 fleet.
 The last Fokker 70 was scheduled to leave on 29 October 2017.
-The deal with Embraer saw an acceleration of the Fokker 70 withdrawal, starting in December 2015, and the arrival of two more Embraer E190 aircraft, bringing that fleet to 30 in total.
+The deal with Embraer saw an acceleration of the Fokker 70 withdrawal, starting in December 2015, and the arrival of two more Embraer 190 aircraft, bringing that fleet to 30 in total.
 7 Fokker 70s were sold to Air Niugini, with four going to Cypriot carrier Tus Airways and two to Peruvian start-up Wayraperú.
-On 20 March 2016, the first Embraer E175+ was delivered, operating in tandem on Fokker 70 routes and the Embraer E190 network when required.
-Its dual-type rating and commonality would allow overnight introduction of the Embraer E175+ as both flight deck & cabin staff trained on the Embraer E190 will be able to operate on the Embraer E175+ after a brief "differences" session.
+On 20 March 2016, the first Embraer 175 was delivered, operating in tandem on Fokker 70 routes and the Embraer 190 network when required.
+Its dual-type rating and commonality would allow overnight introduction of the Embraer 175 as both flight deck & cabin staff trained on the Embraer 190 will be able to operate on the Embraer 175 after a brief "differences" session.